The ultimate financial prep guide to starting a family

 The Curve and Crayon teamed up to share THREE steps to help you prepare for the future and a handy accompanying guide.

-Step 1: Calculate the Costs
+Step 1: Calculate the costs

 Sure, prams, bassinets and car seats are expensive, but the biggest cost isn't the cute baby items, it’s the income you don’t earn because you’re taking time off work (aka taking parental leave).